Color temperature: Artistic application via control of color temperature

 The house above appears a light cream during midday, but seems to be bluish white here in the dim light before full sunrise.
 Note the color temperature of the sunrise in the background.

 Video camera operators can white-balance objects that are not white, downplaying the color of the object used for white-balancing.
 For instance, they can bring more warmth into a picture by white-balancing off something that is light blue, such as faded blue denim; in this way white-balancing can replace a filter or lighting gel when those are not available.

 Cinematographers do not "white balance" in the same way as video camera operators; they use techniques such as filters, choice of film stock, pre-flashing, and, after shooting, color grading, both by exposure at the labs and also digitally.
 Cinematographers also work closely with set designers and lighting crews to achieve the desired color effects.

 For artists, most pigments and papers have a cool or warm cast, as the human eye can detect even a minute amount of saturation.
-Gray mixed with yellow, orange, or red is a "warm gray".
-Green, blue, or purple create "cool grays".
+Grey mixed with orange is a warm grey.
+Blue creates a cool grey.
 This sense of temperature is the reverse of that of real temperature; bluer is described as "cooler" even though it corresponds to a higher-temperature black body.